 Any shareowners or interested parties who wish to communicate directly with our board, with our non-management directors as a group or with the lead independent director may do so by writing to the Corporate Secretary, 55 Glenlake Parkway, N.E., Atlanta, Georgia 30328.
 Please specify to whom your letter should be directed.
-After the communication is reviewed by the Corporate Secretary, it will be promptly forwarded to the addressee.
+After review by the Corporate Secretary, appropriate communications will be promptly forwarded to the addressee.
 Advertisements, solicitations for business, requests for employment, requests for contributions, matters that may be better addressed by management or other inappropriate materials will not be forwarded to our directors.